ROADII-Lab/R25-IncidentDetection/README.md

 ![WA Probability Dashboard](./resources/ZoomOutDashLowRisk.png)
 The above image was generated using a model generated for Washington State and reflects the crash probability for road segments on March 7th at 5:00 PM PST.
-![WA Probability Zoomed Dashboard](./resources/ZoomedHighSegment.png) The above image was generated using a model generated for Washington State and reflects the crash risk for road segments in the Seattle area on March 6th at 12:00 AM PST.
+![WA Probability Zoomed Dashboard](./resources/ZoomedHighSegment.png) The above image was generated using a model for Washington State and reflects the crash risk for road segments in the Seattle area on March 6th at 12:00 AM PST.
 - **Purpose of the source code and how it relates to the overall goals of the project:** This repository contains code and documentation exploring techniques for detecting traffic incidents and assessing roadway network vulnerabilities using real-time and historical datasets.
 Intended audiences are state DOTs and traffic management centers wanting to improve their ability to respond quickly to incidents on their roadways, and better understand crash risk profiles across time and space.
 - **Length of the project:** This is an exploratory pilot.
 The ROADII team has also been conducting stakeholder outreach with FHWA Office of Operations and state DOT Traffic Management Centers to evaluate interest and feasibility of the use case.